apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

-With this TLA+ expression we define a *local constant* called `MatchingIndices` that is equal to the set of indices `i` in `INPUT_SEQ` so that the sequence elements defined with these indices are equal to `INPUT_KEY`.
+With this TLA+ expression we define a *local constant* called `MatchingIndices` that is equal to the set of indices `i` in `INPUT_SEQ` so that the sequence elements at these indices are equal to `INPUT_KEY`.
 If this syntax is hard to parse for you, here is how we could write a similar definition in a functional programming language (Scala):